Skip to content

 It makes sense to start there before investing in new tools.

 Don’t spread yourself thin trying to automate everything right away.
-Start with the most critical tasks and run through the automation sales process we outline below.
+Start with your team’s most critical tasks and follow the automation management process we outline below.

 2. Find the right sales automation tool(s)